rightjs/rightjs-docs/docs/en/docs/util/observer.md

     initialize([Object options])

-The generic constructor.
-If you send with options keys like `'onSomething'` the observer will automatically wire it to the to the 'something' event.
+The generic constructor: If you call it with an array of option keys like `'onSomething'`, the observer will automatically wire it to the to the 'something' event.

-__NOTE__: if you create a subclass of `Observer` and overload its constructor, don't forget to call `this.$super(options);` inside of it to bypass the event handlers.
+__NOTE__: If you create a subclass of `Observer` and overload its constructor, don't forget to call `this.$super(options);` inside of it to bypass the event handlers.